jenkinsci/packaging/branding/README.md

 The file is read to the environment variable, and then templated in as with the variables above

 * `DESCRIPTION_FILE`: path to file containing the RPM description section (see 'description-file' in branding for an example)
-* `DESCRIPTION_FILE_DEB`: path to file containing the Debian description section (see 'description-file-deb' in branding for an example).
-This should be the same as the DESCRIPTION FILE, just following Debian packaging convention.

 # Special handling: